maxcauch/robust-validation/README.md

 This repository contains the code for replication of the results in the paper "Robust Validation: Confident Predictions Even When Distributions Shift
 " by XXXX-1, XXXX-4, XXXX-8 and XXXX-6.

+Compile the tex file JASA-main.tex in the folder JASA-main/jasa_submission to get the pdf version of the main paper.
+Figures and other dependencies are already included in sub folders.

+We use the following R and Python versions:

+R version 4.2.2
+Python version: 3.10.9

 We note that all the R and python files are compatible to be run with the latest version of all the packages used.
 Simply doing install.packages ("package name") for R packages used and pip install "package name" for python packages will suffice.
+For completenes, we have included the library and package version in README file in the "code" folder.

 To generate Figures 1 and 5, run the files code/Make Figs 1, 5 part 1.ipynb  and code/Make Figs 1, 5 part 2.ipynb